A must our 2 Days Tour in Lisbon, the perfect itinerary for you, who have two free days in Lisbon but you aren’t sure how to use it.

 Always flanking the sea and after a brief visit to Estoril, we arrive at Belem, the place that best describes the period of Portuguese maritime expansion, from which courageous Portuguese explorers came out in the 15th century discovering the sea routes to India, Africa and Brazil, commemorating this glorious past, financed by the vast wealth that flowed to Portugal from the colonies.

-Here we will then visit its three important monuments; The Belem Tower, Jerónimos Monastery and the Sailors monument, the last stop will be at the Belem pastry to taste this fabulous conventual egg custard tart that attracts millions every year.
+Here we will then visit its three important monuments; The Belem Tower, Jeronimos Monastery and the Discovers Monument, the last stop will be in the famous Belem pastry factory to taste this fabulous conventual egg custard tart that attracts millions every year.

 Fatima, Batalha, Nazare and Obidos